Minimum wage country profile for Poland

 If an employee is employed on a part-time basis for less than a full month, the minimum wage is determined in proportion to the number of hours worked by the employee in that month, based on the minimum wage set for a given year (art.
 8 of the Act).

-Also, according to the Law of 12 December 1997, on additional remuneration for employees of public sector entities one group of workers is entitled to receive a thirteenth monthly payment – namely, public sector employees (excluding the armed forces, police and other uniformed services).
+Also, according to the Law of 12 December 1997, on additional remuneration for employees of public sector entities, one group of workers is entitled to receive a thirteenth monthly payment – namely, public sector employees (excluding the armed forces, police and other uniformed services).
 This annual remuneration is set at 8.5% of the total remuneration for work received by the employee during the previous calendar year (art.
 4.1 of the above act).
-In the private sector the 13th wage can be paid if it is provided for by company’s individual regulations.
+In the private sector, the 13th wage can be paid if it is provided for by the company’s individual regulations.

 As mentioned in the ‘Regulation’ section, in 2019, the catalogue of components of remuneration for work that is taken into account when calculating the minimum wage was expanded to cover the seniority bonus (art.
 6(5) of the Minimum Wage Act).
 Moreover, due to the diverse principles of granting seniority bonuses applied by individual employers, the law introduced a definition of the seniority bonus (art.
 1(10)).
 Before this reform, the base salary offered by the employer could have been lower than the minimum wage level because several additional payments (e.g. seniority bonus) could have been added and thus increase the actual salary up to the minimum wage level.
 After the reform, these bonuses can no longer be included in the calculation of the minimum wage.
 The seniority bonus can be paid additionally by the employer, but it is no longer included in the minimum wage.